 The consumer price index shows the development of prices for goods and services bought by private households in Denmark.
 Thus, the index also covers foreign households' consumption expenditure in Denmark, but not Danish households' consumption expenditure abroad.
 The index shows the monthly changes in the costs of buying a fixed basket of goods, the composition of which is made up in accordance with the households' consumption of goods and services.
 The consumer price indices divided by group of households show the price development for different households.

 The price indices for April, May, June, July, August, September, October, November, December 2020 and January, February and March 2021 are more uncertain than usual, as the non-response rate has been significantly larger than normal and some businesses have been shut down due to Covid-19.
-Read more at Subject page (in Danish).

 The consumer price index is calculated on the basis of 23,000 prices collected from approx. 1,600 shops, companies and institutions throughout Denmark.
 Most prices are by far collected monthly.
 The data material received is examined for errors, both by computer (using the so called HB-method) and manually.
 The different goods and services, which are included in the consumer price index, are first grouped according to approx. 500 elementary aggregates for which elementary aggregate indices are calculated.
 The elementary aggregate indices are weighted together into sub-indices that are in turn aggregated into the total consumer price index.
 In calculating a price index it is assumed that the baskets of goods that are compared are identical, also with respect to the quality of the goods.
 Mainly indirect quality adjustment methods are being applied in the consumer price index in connection with changes in the sample.